data-djinn/second_cerebrum/Resources/MongoDB.md

   - documents are stored in **collections**
     - organized store of documents, usually with common fields between documents

+#### MongoDB URI
+==Uniform Resource Identifier==
+- looks like a url
+- used to tell the driver the hostname+port+username+pw
+	- everything about the connection can be specified by the URI
+- if the srv

 ## MongoDB Atlas
 - database as a service
   - deploys **clusters**: group of servers that store your data